Homelessness in the San Francisco Bay Area: California SB 1045

 In September 2018, California SB 1045 was signed into law by Gov. Jerry Brown.
-This bill will take effect on January 1, 2019 and would initiate a five-year pilot program ending on January 1, 2024.
+This bill will take effect on January 1, 2019, and will initiate a five-year pilot program ending on January 1, 2024.
 The goal of this legislation, as authored by State Senator Scott Wiener, is to improve the health of people suffering from substance abuse disorders or severe mental illness and has the potential to directly impact the homeless population of San Francisco.
 Under a pilot program of SB 1045, the bill would permit the board of supervisors of the County of Los Angeles, the County of San Diego and the City and County of San Francisco to appoint a conservator for an individual who is incapable of caring or making decisions for themselves through the order of a probate court.
-These provinces are also required to provide the following services and resources, which include, but are not limited to: adequate community housing, outpatient mental health counseling, psychiatric assistance, access to medications and substance use disorder services.
+These provinces are also required to provide the following services and resources, which include, but are not limited to: adequate community housing, outpatient mental health counseling, psychiatric assistance, access to medications, and substance use disorder services.
 People who have had eight or more 5150 holds within a year would be considered for conservatorship.
 San Francisco Mayor London Breed announced that she plans to add 70 to 90 new beds for these prospective patients at the city's navigation centers and Zuckerberg San Francisco General Hospital before November 2019.

 With the support of Senator Weiner and Mayor Breed, San Francisco Supervisor Rafael Mandelman introduced a bill in October 2018 that outlined the conservatorship criteria for the city.
-The bill mimics Wiener's legislation as it identifies those who are homeless and frequently utilize emergency services due to severe mental illness or substance-abuse disorder as likely candidates for intervention.
+The bill mimics Wiener's legislation as it identifies those who are homeless and frequently utilize emergency services due to severe mental illness or substance use disorder as likely candidates for intervention.
 It is estimated that SB 1045 along with local legislation would impact between 50 and 100 people in San Francisco.
 Local homeless organizations and health centers have prompted concerns over criminalizing homelessness and the mentally ill as the legislation only targets those without homes.

-Other oppositions have noted that the bill is too narrow and only covers a small subset of the population that suffers from substance abuse or mental disorder.
+Other oppositions have noted that the bill is too narrow and only covers a small subset of the population that suffers from substance use or mental disorders.

-Additional critics, including the Coalition on Homelessness, argue that the bill violates a person's civil liberties and his/her freedom to control and make medical decisions about his/her own body.

 Proposition C

-Proposition C would collect up to $300 million per year to fund services for the city's homeless through taxes on San Francisco's biggest businesses.
-In November 2018, Proposition C was approved by 61% of San Francisco's voters; however, this proposition has been put on hold while the state debates whether a simple-majority is enough to pass the proposition or whether a two-thirds supermajority should be required.
+Proposition C would collect up to $300 million annually to fund services for the city's homeless through taxes on San Francisco's biggest businesses.
+In November 2018, Proposition C was approved by 61% of San Francisco's voters; however, this proposition has been put on hold while the state debates whether a simple majority is enough to pass the proposition or whether a two-thirds supermajority should be required.